haibeey/kurset/README.md

 `./kurset`

-It output a series of commands to  show below .
+It output a series of commands shown below .
 Run those.

   `mkdir -p $HOME/.kube.`